 The future is rarely clear.
 What does the future of inbound marketing look like and what does it mean for the way you attract and engage new leads for your business?

 The strategy behind inbound is creating content that people will love, attracting visitors to your website rather than having to chase potential customers, which can be seen as aggressive, therefore putting them off your company and its products or services.

-Forming a relationship between your organisation and the person you’re dealing with is crucial as you want them to feel special, not just one of the many customers you may deal with.
-One way in which you can make your customer feel valued is by personalising the emails you send to them by addressing he/she by their real name.
-Small changes like this can go a long way.
+Forming a relationship between your organisation and the person you’re dealing with is essential as you want them to feel special, not just one of the many customers you may deal with.

 Before you start marketing your product or service you must know your client base, what your clients want, and how to satisfy their needs.
 You should create a customer persona that allows you to understand your client.

 A customer persona (or buyer persona) is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.

 - A buyer persona profile should include information about who your ideal customer is, as well as their background, demographics, goals, and challenges

 - In addition, the buyer persona profile will help you spot consumer patterns to help you market your product or service